 Face Amount / Death Benefit Amount

-Another component that can have a big effect on the amount of your life insurance quotes is the face amount, or death benefit amount, of the policy.
-The death benefit that is chosen for one’s life insurance policy can vary a great deal.
+Another component that can have a big effect on the cost of your life insurance quotes is the face amount, or death benefit amount, of the policy.
+The death benefit that is chosen for one’s insurance policy can vary a great deal.
 Some policies are small, with death benefits of only a few thousand dollars – or less – while others can be many millions of dollars.

-With this in mind, just like with most other products or services that are purchased in the marketplace, the higher the amount of the policy’s death benefit, the higher will be the life insurance quote.
+With this in mind, just like with most other products or services that are purchased in the marketplace, the higher the cost of the policy’s death benefit, the higher will be the life insurance quote.

 Today, most life insurance policies will also allow various add-ons, or riders, to be placed on the policy so as to customize better the plan to meet the need of the insured.
 Some riders that are available on life insurance policies can include the following: